amelielabs/amelie-docs/content/sql/ops/dml/publish.md

 PUBLISH TO [user.]topic [value, ...]
 ```

-Publish zero or more values to the topic.
+Publish events to the topic.

 **PUBLISH** command writes directly to the in-memory CDC queue and the WAL, which
 allows the creation of a real-time communication layer for subscribers.